If you got to go into all kinds of contortions, if you got to go outside the bounds of the law to save the act.

 But in the very next election, the American people turned out that administration, they turned out that Congress, and they completely changed everything.

-And then in 1960, I forgetting the name of the justice, but he said that that was a much truer sense of what was constitutional, the will of the American people, than anything any Supreme Court justice had ever done.
+And then in 1960, I'm forgetting the name of the justice, but he said that that was a much truer sense of what was constitutional, the will of the American people, than anything any Supreme Court justice had ever done.

-So if if you were talking to Roberts instead of me, what he would tell you is exactly right, and I just upheld the will of the people because the will of the people was expressed in Obamacare.
+And I just upheld the will of the people because the will of the people was expressed in Obamacare.

-The elected representatives of the people passed the law, so therefore it's my job to make sure it stays constitutional, because this is what the people wanted.
+The elected representatives of the people passed the law, so therefore it's my job to make sure it stays constitutional because this is what the people wanted.

 That's exactly where we are.

-I agree with you a hundred percent.
+I agree with you 100%.

 We are.